 What to serve with this pumpkin spice hummus

-I like to serve this pumpkin hummus with apple slices or cookies for dipping (like these yummy chocolate buckwheat cookies).
-You can also spread it on toast, waffles, or these vegan whole wheat pancakes (or just enjoy it straight off a spoon).
+I like to serve this pumpkin hummus with apple slices or cookies for dipping, like these yummy maple syrup chocolate chip cookies.
+You can also spread it on toast, waffles, pancakes, or muffins, like these fluffy flaxseed muffins.
+Or just enjoy it straight off a spoon.

 Ingredients and substitutions